Callidon/hashcode-2020/README.md

 # hashcode-2020

-This the code used by our Team to solve the Google HashCode 2020.
+This is the code used by our Team to solve the Google HashCode 2020.

 **:soccer: Team composition**:
 * Alicia Boucard